n000ber/CTF-writeup/spiros/session_management.md

 ![md5 analysis](img/session/probably%20md5.png)

-Next, we decided to hash the first half of the cookie, namely the string `user=azureuser;`.
+Next, we decided to hash the first half of the cookie, namely the string `user=azureuser`.
 This allowed us to obtain the provided nonce value of `581be0227a4cbba68bcd3ee9f54b6965`.
-Therefore, we are able to confirm that the nonce is generated using the specified username.
+Therefore, we were able to confirm that the nonce is generated using the specified username.

 ![nonce found](img/session/md5%20first%20half.png)